adjkamel/imdar/README.md

-This repository contains code for the paper:  [Spatio-Temporal Invariant Descriptors for Skeleton-Based Human Action Recognition](https://)
+This repository contains code for the paper:  [Spatio-temporal invariant descriptors for skeleton-Based human action recognition](https://)

 ## Environment